 - Form I-589, Application for Asylum or Suspension of Removal.

 Other requests include:

-If you already know you are eligible, you must determine whether you will use the adjustment of status or the consular process.
+If you already know you are eligible, you must determine whether you will use adjustment of status or consular processing.

-- If you have an approved immigrant petition and the visa is available, submit Form I-485 to register permanent residence or adjust your status with USCIS, or
+- In case you have an approved immigrant petition and the visa is available, file Form I-485, to register permanent residence or adjust your status with USCIS, or

-- If you don’t have an approved petition, check your eligibility to see if you can file the petition and Form I-485 at the same time.
+- If you do not have an approved petition, check your eligibility to see if you can file the petition and Form I-485 at the same time.

-- If you are outside the US, you will use the consular procedure with the US Department of State .
+- If you are outside the US, you will use consular processing with the U.S. Department of State .